 It is a confidence that God will work in the moment.
 The gift of faith is essential if God is to work through us.

-It might be confidence that God will give you a word, will guide you in prayer, or will use you to minister healing and deliverance.
+It might be confidence that God will give you a word, will guide you in prayer, or will use you to minister elements of healing and deliverance.

 Faith is not just a confidence.
-Faith is taking a step to act in obedience, to follow the nudge or guidance we have received.
+Faith is taking a step to act in obedience, to follow the nudge or guidance in the various elements we have received.

 Jesus invites obedience on Martha’s part by asking her to affirm her faith in Him as the Resurrection and the Life.